 STEP 5: If you already created the OLE DB connection manager, select it from the list; otherwise, please click the New button to configure it.
 Here we decided on the Tutorials Database.

 For this example, we use the Reference table as the lookup or reference table.
-Therefore, source data will compare with the data presented in this table.
+Therefore, source data will be compared with the data presented in this table.

 TIP: We should not use the whole table as a reference for lookup.
 Perhaps you should use the command to select the required column name you want to reference.

 STEP 6: Click on the Available SSIS Lookup Transformation Input columns.
-And drag to the available lookup columns to create a join between the 2 data sets.
+Drag to the available lookup columns to create a join between the 2 data sets.

 A country column in the source data will check against the [Country Name] column in the lookup table.